Delilah (Tom Jones song): Music and lyrics

 Although the song is a soulful number set in triple metre, the underlying genre may be considered to be a power ballad, rising to a pitch of A4 on the final note.
 Produced by Peter Sullivan, Jones' version features a big-band accompaniment set to a flamenco rhythm.
-Flamenco was a surprising choice, since there is no reference to Spain anywhere in the song.
-There are similarities to the plot of the opera Carmen by French composer Georges Bizet, in which the soldier, Don José, stabs gypsy girl, Carmen, to death when she tells him she is leaving him for another man.
+There is no explicit reference to Spain, but there are similarities to the plot of the book and opera Carmen, by French composer Georges Bizet, in which Don José stabs the eponymous Romani woman to death when she tells him she is leaving him for the bullfighter, Escamillo.

-The song tells the story of a man who passes his girlfriend's window and sees her inside making love to another man.
-He waits outside all night, and then confronts her in the morning, only to have her laugh in his face.
-He stabs her to death, and then waits for the police to come break down the door and arrest him.
-The lyrics unfold from the killer's point of view, and are filled with his, often contradictory, emotions.
+The song tells the story, with details largely unstated, of a man passing his girlfriend's home after dark, who recognises that shadows at her window are of her having sex with another man.

+He is waiting across the street when her lover leaves at dawn.
+He then confronts her, only to have her laugh in his face.
+He stabs and kills her, then waits for others (probably the police) "to come to break down the door".
+The lyrics unfold from his point of view, and are filled with his, often contradictory, emotions.
 He speaks of Delilah in possessive terms, but also refers to himself as her "slave."
-He asks his dead girlfriend to "forgive" him, but still clearly sees himself as having been wronged by her.
+He asks her to "forgive" him, presumably in death, but still clearly sees himself as having been wronged by her.

-When Jones performed the song on The Ed Sullivan Show, in 1968 the censors (unsuccessfully) attempted to insist that the line "At break of day when the man drove away" be changed to "At break of day I was still 'cross the way", as the original version implied he had spent the night with Delilah.
+When Jones performed the song on The Ed Sullivan Show in 1968, the censors (unsuccessfully) attempted to insist that the line "At break of day when the man drove away" be changed to "At break of day I was still 'cross the way", as the original version implied that the other man had spent the night with Delilah.
 Jones later described the proposed change as "such bullshit".

-In a two-year court case in the High Court of Justice, 1983 -M- No.1566, Barry Mason's ex-wife Sylvan Whittingham, the daughter of Bond film Thunderball screenwriter, Jack Whittingham, claimed she had written half the lyrics of "Delilah" and several other songs.
+In a two-year court case in the High Court of Justice, 1983 -M- No.1566, Barry Mason's ex-wife Sylvan Whittingham, the daughter of Thunderball screenwriter Jack Whittingham, claimed she had written half the lyrics of "Delilah" and several other songs.
 The legal battle was settled out of court in 1986.